 Emails which try to lure you into giving away personal information such as bank account numbers, credit card numbers, passwords and social security numbers are commonly referred to as Phishing scams.
 While the campus works diligently to block these scams, there will always be some emails which make it to your inbox.
 This issue of Titan Tech Talk, and the next, will offer information to help you avoid falling prey.

-The groups behind phishing scams go to great lengths to entice you into handing over your identity.
-Phishing scams may take on the appearance of an official request for information from the University, the State or Federal government or a reputable company.
-Many of these Phishing scams may also go so far as creating "look-a-like" websites that are designed to closely resemble an official site by copying the official sites style, logos, images, navigation menus and other components.
+The groups behind Phishing scams go to great lengths to entice you into handing over your identity.
+Phishing scams may take on the appearance of an official request for information from the University, the State or the Federal government or a reputable company.
+Many of these Phishing scams may also go so far as creating "look-a-like" websites that are designed to closely resemble an official site by copying the official site's style, logos, images, navigation menus and other components.

-The Email Looks Legitimate- Most legitimate emails and websites look professional.
-Phishing scams try to fool you, but like a photocopied dollar bill, they just don't look right.
+The email looks legitimate - Most legitimate emails and websites look professional.
+Phishing scams try to fool you, but like a counterfeit dollar bill, they just do not look right.
 Look for bad grammar, bad spelling and bad design.
-If your instincts tell you something is too good to be true or there is something which feels strange it probably is.
+If your instincts tell you something is too good to be true or there is something which feels strange, it probably is.

 There is a disguised hyperlink - Verify the web address.
-You can usually verify the address by using your mouse pointer and hovering over the link.
-The link you are hovering over will be the same link sent in the email.
+You can usually verify the address by using your mouse pointer and hovering over the link sent in the email.
 If the first part of the web address consists of numbers, the site should not be trusted.
-For example http://126.96.36.199/PayPal/account/ is an untrustworthy address.
-Even though "PenPal" is part of the address, the first part contains numbers (called an IP address).
+For example http://184.108.40.206/PayPal/account/ is an untrustworthy address.
+Even though "PayPal" is part of the address, the first part contains numbers (called an IP address).
 This is a sign that something is not right.

-For more up-to-date Security information visit the Security Blog: http://securitynews.fullerton.edu/latest/
+For more up-to-date security information visit the Security Blog: http://securitynews.fullerton.edu/latest/